Ice damming can result in water damage to your home.

 2. Use More Insulation

-In addition to reducing air flow from your house, you can add more insulation to the floor of your attic.
+In addition to reducing the airflow from your house, you can add more insulation to the floor of your attic.

 It’s inexpensive to insulate an attic, so we suggest professional service for guaranteed effectiveness.